Education

 Biography

-Y. Tony Yang, ScD, LLM, MPH, is an endowed professor (with tenure) in health policy and Associate Dean for Health Policy and Population Science at George Washington University School of Nursing.
+Y. Tony Yang, ScD, LLM, MPH is an endowed professor (with tenure) in Health Policy and the Associate Dean for Health Policy and Population Science at the George Washington University School of Nursing.
 He also holds a joint appointment at the Milken Institute School of Public Health in the Department of Health Policy and Management.
-He is a Program Lead (Cancer Control and Health Equity) with the GW Cancer Center and an affiliated faculty with the District of Columbia Center for AIDS Research (DC CFAR), Jacobs Institute of Women's Health, and Institute for Data, Democracy & Politics.
-His scholarship explores the effects of law and policy on healthcare delivery and population health outcomes.
-He was a postdoctoral researcher at the Massachusetts Institute of Technology, an FDA Regulatory Science Fellow (jointly organized by the National Academy of Medicine), and an AcademyHealth Health Policy Fellow (jointly organized by the CDC-National Center of Health Statistics).
+In addition, he serves as a Program Lead for Cancer Control and Health Equity at the GW Cancer Center and is an affiliated faculty member with the District of Columbia Center for AIDS Research (DC CFAR), Jacobs Institute of Women’s Health, Global Food Institute, GW Trustworthy AI Initiative, and the Institute for Data, Democracy & Politics.

-Dr. Yang received an Early Career Award for Excellence from the American Public Health Association.
-He is a Distinguished Fellow of the National Academies of Practice.
-Dr. Yang has been awarded over $5.5 million in U.S. federal grants as a principal investigator, including an active 4-year R01 from NIH-National Cancer Institute.
-Various foundation funders have supported him as a principal investigator, including The Robert Wood Johnson Foundation (Policy for Action, Interdisciplinary Research Leaders, and Public Health Law Research).
-He is a member of AcademyHealth Education Council.
-He holds graduate degrees in Public Health (Harvard), Health Policy and Management (Harvard), and Law (University of Pennsylvania).
+Dr. Yang has received numerous accolades, including the Early Career Award for Excellence from the American Public Health Association and recognition as a Distinguished Fellow of the National Academies of Practice.
+He has been awarded over $7 million in federal research grants as principal investigator, including an active 4-year R01 grant from the NIH National Cancer Institute.
+He has also led projects funded by prestigious foundations such as the Robert Wood Johnson Foundation’s Policy for Action, Interdisciplinary Research Leaders, and Public Health Law Research programs.